WestCOT: World Showcase

-World Showcase was cloned, though countries were grouped by regions rather than individual nations.
+World Showcase was cloned, though countries were grouped by regions to represent the "Four Corners of the World" rather than individual nations.
 The first pavilion that guests saw upon entering WestCOT’S World Showcase was the Americas Pavilion, with an area representing the early 20th century United States at the park's entrance.
 The theme of Main Street U.S.A. at Disneyland was continued, as the parks’ gateways were facing each other across a central plaza.
 The American Adventure in EPCOT Center had been cloned and updated.
 A First Nations Spirit Lodge show was shown in the Canadian section and an indoor Mexican area included a fiesta show and restaurant.
 There was another spirit show, featuring the Inca and Aztec cultures.

 One of the centerpiece attractions was the World Cruise, which was intended to be a boat cruise around the World Showcase.
 Audio animatronics scenes were used to depict many of the events shown, including Leonardo da Vinci working on the Mona Lisa, the burning of Rome, and Michelangelo painting the Sistine Chapel.
 After the show's conclusion, guests could board the next boat to continue the cruise or explore the rest of the area on foot.
 A clone of the attraction The Timekeeper was made to be built in the European section.

 In Asia, Ride the Dragon, a steel roller coaster running through the Dragon’s Teeth Mountains had cars designed like Chinese lion-dragons seen in festival dances.
 At the point where the coaster was at its peak height, enabling riders to see out of the park, the moving cars would be engulfed in billowing red and gold silks to hide the outside world.
 For smaller children, there was a carousel in this area of mythical Asian animals.
 Architecturally, the Asian Corner was composed of Japanese and Chinese elements and a white marble Indian palace which housed the dining and entertainment sections of this particular Corner of the World.

 The African Corner featured a white water river raft ride down the fictional Congobezi River, as well as an exhibit on basic farming culture.
 There was outdoor entertainment in the form of African drummers.
 There were also designs to build a grand Egyptian Palace; the latter was agreed for the park’s first expansion.

 Based on the concept image, there was a hotel inspired by the Disney's Grand Floridian Resort and Spa in Walt Disney World.